Engines of Anxiety: Academic Rankings, Reputation, and Accountability (2016)

 Paying for the Party: How College Maintains Inequality (2015)

-paying for the party coverby Elizabeth A. Armstrong and Laura T. Hamilton
+by Elizabeth A. Armstrong and Laura T. Hamilton

 These authors follow a group of female students from their first year in student residence through to graduation, projecting a fascinating spotlight on how each student's socioeconomic status affects her throughout their college experience.
 A powerful read for enrollment strategists tasked to improve access and retention rates.